-- Overarching: Security consultants: When should information security consultants be used?
+- Overarching: Security consultants: When are information security consultants used?

-- Overarching: Mobility: What part and portion of the workforce will be mobile?
+- Overarching: Mobility: What part and portion of the workforce is mobile?

-- Overarching: Outsourcing: What part and portion of the workforce will be outsourced?
+- Overarching: Outsourcing people: What part and portion of the workforce is outsourced?

-- Overarching: Outsourcing protection: When should information protection be outsourced?
+- Overarching: Outsourcing things: When is information technology outsourced?

 - Business modeling: How does the enterprise model itself and its business?

-- Business modeling: Will an explicit business model be used to support information protection decision-making?
+- Business modeling: Is an explicit business model used to support information protection decision-making?